 Meal Plan Options

 University Dining has a variety of meal-plan options to suit your needs and budget.
-Meal plans can be used in on-campus dining locations: dining halls, restaurants, cafes, c-stores, vending machines, etc.
+Meal plans can be used in on-campus dining locations: dining halls, restaurants, cafes, convenience stores, vending machines, etc.

 Meal plans consist of two aspects: the set number of “meals per week” or “meals per semester” you select and your Dining Dollars allotment.
 When registering for your meal plan, you will select both a meal plan option and an amount of Dining Dollars you would like added to your account.
 Dining Dollars are “extra food money”.